Zacharie, A. 2013. Is debt relief a development tool? GREAT Insights, Volume 2, Issue 1. January 2013. Maastricht: ECDPM

 Nevertheless, a number of conditions are necessary for debt relief to be a real, long-term, development tool.
+How does a debt arrangement scheme work?
 This article highlights five necessary conditions to make debt relief an effective development tool: additional revenue, the issue of vulture funds, public debt management, conditionality and the model of development promoted.

 Debt relief must ensure sufficient additional revenue to finance a development strategy.
 This is not the case when debt relief is only implemented to clear arrears that were not paid for.
 Nor is it the case when debt relief is coupled with a simultaneous decrease in the amount of Official Development Aid (ODA).
 Regrettably, such situations have occurred in the past in a number of developing countries.
 These countries were not able to take advantage of an additional amount to finance their development strategy, since the overall amount of ODA was reduced and/or the debt relief went to finance past debt, instead of new projects.